cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 # Wrangler API

-Wrangler offers an API to programmatically manage your Cloudflare Workers
+Wrangler offers an experimental API to programmatically manage your Cloudflare Workers

 - [`unstable_dev`](#unstable_dev) - Start a local server for running integration tests against your Worker.